 Earning $108K per year on average, Construction Project Managers receive the most money, followed by Commercial Construction Superintendents (about $102K), Construction Superintendents (approximately $89K), and Project Engineers ($79K).
 Field Engineers are among the lowest paid at a median salary of about $61K.

 Certifications and Degrees

-Being a Certified Safety Manager certainly has its perks — salaries approach $114K annually and far exceed the paychecks of those without certification.
-Becoming a Certified Construction Health and Safety Technician can certainly pay off here; those folks make around $100K on average.
-The highest-paying degree here is a Bachelor of Architecture (BArch); Turner Construction Company awards approximately $90K to these degree-holders.
+Monetary compensation comes to $123K annually for Certified Construction Health and Safety Technicians, far surpassing the earnings of non-credentialed workers.
+Bigger paychecks are awarded to Project Management Professionals with credentials; these people earn $100K per year on average.
+The highest-paying degree here is a Bachelor of Architecture (BArch); Turner Construction Company awards around $90K to these degree-holders.